 A wide selection of metrics can be used to quantify different characteristics and measurements.
 It is also true for business metrics, which are far and wide and largely depend on the type of business.
-Hence, the selection of the right business metrics suitable for a specific business organization will depend on the type of business, its industry, and its goals.
+Hence, selecting the right business metrics suitable for a specific business organization will depend on the type of business, industry, and goals.

 Below are business metrics classified by functional area:

 Revenue is the essence of business; hence, its tracking is paramount to an organization.
 It is also a part of many business performance metrics.
 Incremental revenues from previous periods are desirable for business sustenance and profitability.